-Employers must give employees, contractors, and consultants notice of this potential immunity in any contract or agreement entered into or amended after the effective date of the DTSA that governs the use of a trade secret or other confidential information.
+Employers must give employees, contractors, and consultants notice of this potential immunity in any contract or agreement entered into or amended after the DTSA's effective date governing the use of a trade secret or other confidential information.
 An employer may comply with this requirement by cross-referencing a policy document containing the employer's reporting policy for a suspected violation of law.
-(18 U.S.C. § 1833(b) (3)(A) and (B).)
+(18 U.S.C. § 1833(b)(3)(A) and (B).)